marovira/helios-ml/docs/source/getting-started.rst

 * File logging,
 * Tensorboard.

 In the next section, we will go over a brief example on how to use Helios.
+If you are evaluating whether Helios is the right tool for your project, see :doc:`why-helios` for a detailed comparison with other frameworks.